 As bohemian as it looks in the daytime, Champa Gali unveils an altogether different face by night.
 It is when the strings of fairy lights hanging above light up and impart an angelic glow to everything present nearby.

-Its romantic atmosphere coupled with its tryst with culture make it a visual treat.
+Its romantic atmosphere coupled with its tryst with culture makes it a visual treat.
 Wall art and graffiti also embellish its walls making it a suitable spot to snap pictures.

 Whether you’re an explorer or a foodie, Champa Gali is worth a visit (and many more.)